Ghost Rider (Johnny Blaze): Publication history

-During his run on Ghost Rider, Isabella put Blaze in the lineup of his new superteam series, The Champions, in order to fulfill an editorial mandate that the team include at least one character with their own series.
+During her run on Ghost Rider, Isabella put Blaze in the lineup of his new superteam series, The Champions, in order to fulfill an editorial mandate that the team include at least one character with their own series.
 Bob Hall, who pencilled four issues of the series, later commented that "Ghost Rider never seemed to fit.
 Why on Earth would the ultimate loner be in a group?
 It must have been difficult to write and to me he always seemed like a different character than the Friedrich-and-Ploog guy."
 Ghost Rider remained with the series throughout its short run (October 1975 – January 1978).

 Blaze's Ghost Rider's career ends when the demon Zarathos, who inhabited Blaze's body as Ghost Rider, flees in issue #81 (June 1983), the finale, in order to pursue the villain named Centurious.
 Now free of his curse, Blaze goes off to live with Roxanne.
 Blaze occasionally appeared in the subsequent 1990–1998 series, Ghost Rider, which featured a related character, Daniel Ketch.
 This series revealed Blaze and Roxanne eventually got married and had two children.

 Blaze returned as Ghost Rider in a 2001 six-issue miniseries written by Devin Grayson; a second miniseries written by Garth Ennis in 2005; and an ongoing monthly series that began publication in July 2006.

 Ownership contention

-On April 4, 2007, Friedrich filed a lawsuit in the United States District Court – Southern District of Illinois against Marvel Enterprises, Sony Pictures, Columbia TriStar Motion Pictures, Relativity Media, Crystal Sky Pictures, Michael DeLuca Productions, Hasbro and Take-Two Interactive, alleging his copyrights to the Ghost Rider character have been exploited and utilized in a "joint venture and conspiracy".
+On April 4, 2007, Friedrich filed a lawsuit in the United States District Court for the Southern District of Illinois against Marvel Enterprises, Sony Pictures, Columbia TriStar Motion Pictures, Relativity Media, Crystal Sky Pictures, Michael De Luca Productions, Hasbro and Take-Two Interactive, alleging his copyrights to the Ghost Rider character have been exploited and utilized in a "joint venture and conspiracy".
 The lawsuit states that the film rights and merchandising reverted from Marvel to him in 2001.
 He amended the complaint on March 25, 2011.
 The case was transferred to the federal New York State Southern District Court on February 14, 2008.